hanneshayashi/terraform-provider-gdrive/docs/index.md

 - `subject` (String) The email address of the Workspace user you want to impersonate with Domain Wide Delegation (DWD).<br>
 You can also use the "SUBJECT" environment variable.
 - `use_cloud_identity_api` (Boolean) Set this to true if you want to manage Shared Drives in organizational units.
+Adds the scope 'https://www.googleapis.com/auth/cloud-identity.orgunits' to the provider's http client.
+This scope needs to be added to the Domain Wide Delegation configuration in the Admin Console in Google Workspace.
 Can also be set with the environment variable "USE_CLOUD_IDENTITY_API"
 - `use_labels_admin_scope` (Boolean) Set this to true if you want to manage Drive labels with the admin scope.
+Only has effect if 'use_labels_api' is also set to 'true'.
+Adds the scope 'https://www.googleapis.com/auth/drive.admin.labels' to the provider's http client.
+This scope needs to be added to the Domain Wide Delegation configuration in the Admin Console in Google Workspace.
 Can also be set with the environment variable "USE_LABELS_ADMIN_SCOPE"
 - `use_labels_api` (Boolean) Set this to true if you want to manage Drive labels.
+Adds the scope 'https://www.googleapis.com/auth/drive.labels' to the provider's http client.
+This scope needs to be added to the Domain Wide Delegation configuration in the Admin Console in Google Workspace.
 Can also be set with the environment variable "USE_LABELS_API"